61850security/S-PMU/README.md

 	This program defines all the necessary fields of IEEE C37.118.2 protocol and send it to destination device.

 Commands to execute the program at terminal
-Step 1: Run ifconfig at terminal to know the interface name and sender device MAC address.
+Step 1: Run 'ifconfig' Linux command at terminal to know the interface name and sender device MAC address.
 	$ ifconfig

 Step 2: Set Destination MAC address in the program to 0xFF 0xFF 0xFF 0xFF 0xFF 0xFF values in case of broadcasting the PMU packets in the network.